26 January 2009

 A Poetical Reading of the Psalms of David (1985)

 This book forced itself on me when I was trying to teach a literature class at Bishop College, Dallas.
-The texts came late that semester so students brought Bibles in place of that assigned, which began with selected Psalms anyway, and early chapters of Genesis and the last of Job.
-Still waiting books, the peaks of the messianic that stuck up like mountains from the textually landscaped valleys and plateaus below were explored: 2, 8, 16, 23, 24, 40, 41, etc., Here is one beginning class of 22 January 1985 concerning Psalm 8.
+The texts came late that semester so students brought Bibles in place of the assigned texts, which began with selected Psalms anyway, and early chapters of Genesis and the last of Job.
+Still waiting books, the peaks of the messianic sticking up like mountains from the textually landscaped valleys and plateaus were explored: 2, 8, 16, 23, 24, 40, 41, etc., Here is one beginning class of 22 January 1985 concerning Psalm 8.
 This topography had an appeal anyway from before the birth of our daughter who was carried into the sun of the alleys of Austin in her first year, up and down singing Psalm 8.
 The vibrations induced sleep.
 Psalm 8 had been an ally in early semesters at Bishop College in a first lit class composed of juniors and seniors.
 They had put off taking it and expected to emerge unscathed, but thought a new teacher might complicate their lives.
 After explaining the psalms were sung antiphonally I chanted Psalm 8 in full voice.
 It may be Psalm 23 followed.
 It sounded like a voice from a minaret at dawn.

 No comments: